 How does it compare to the flu?

-Novel coronavirus belongs to the same family of viruses as the common cold, not influenza.
+SARS-CoV-2, the virus that causes COVID-19, belongs to the same family of viruses as the common cold, not influenza.
 But the symptoms can be similar to flu, and the current pandemic has drawn comparisons to the 1918 influenza that killed up to 50 million people around the world.

-This novel coronavirus appears to have a higher mortality rate, based on current data.
+This coronavirus appears to have a higher mortality rate, based on current data.
 You calculate that rate by dividing the number who have died from COVID-19 by the number overall who are sick.
 But because testing is far from adequate, public health officials, especially in the U.S., have trouble with figuring out exactly how many people have this virus.

 Who can get tested?
 How do you get tested?

-It’s not as easy as simply asking for one.
+In most places, it’s not as easy as simply asking for one.
 It depends on where you live, how many tests are available in your community, how sick you are and if you have reason to believe that you might have the virus.
 Without an abundance of tests currently available across the U.S., testing may be reserved for those who are presenting respiratory systems, have had contact with someone with a confirmed case of COVID-19 or health care providers who tended to a patient with the virus.